Manage Cellar and Beverage Operations

 - Project – create a wine list

 - Portfolio of learning and evidence of skills assessed

-Required prior knowledge for course: – WSET® Level 2 Award in Wine and Spirits or a similar level of competence.
+Required prior knowledge for course: – WSET® Level 2 in Wines or a similar level of competence.
 An advantage, the WSET® Level 3 in Wines (if you are not sure, contact us, so that we can help you choose the course level according to your needs and objectives).

-Guided learning hours: – It is recommended that the teaching time for the Wine and Beverage List Development module is no less than 6 hours and should be no more than 8 hours.
+Guided learning hours: – It is recommended that the teaching time for the “Cellar and Beverage Operations” module is no less than 6 hours and should be no more than 8 hours.
 You will need to allocate time for self-study and for completion of the research project of approximately 32 hours in total

 Qualification – Beverage and Food Operations Management Certificate – will be awarded on successful completion of the following courses and modules:

 - Module – Wine and Beverage List Development